1986 Arizona Wildcats football team: Arizona State

 In the regular season finale, Arizona hosted fourth-ranked and unbeaten Arizona State in the annual rivalry game.
 Entering the game, Arizona State had already clinched both the Pac-10 title and Rose Bowl berth.
-The Wildcats defense shut down the Sun Devils’ offense for most of the game, including a goal-line stand in the third quarter.
-In the fourth quarter, ASU, down 24–10, drove down the field and attempted to cut into Arizona's lead.
-Quarterback Jeff Van Raaphorst dropped back and lofted a pass to the end zone.
-However, Wildcat safety Chuck Cecil intercepted the pass and ran back the other way down the sideline for a 100-yard touchdown return to give Arizona a 31–10 lead that sent Arizona Stadium (and Tucson) into a frenzy.
+The Wildcats’ offense got off to a good start early and their defense shut down the Sun Devils’ offense for most of the game, including a goal-line stand in the third quarter.

+The turning point of the game occurred in the fourth quarter when ASU, down 24–10, threatened by driving down the field and cutting into Arizona's lead.
+However, the Wildcat defense came up big again by forcing ASU quarterback Jeff Van Raaphorst to throw an interception in the end zone, with Arizona safety Chuck Cecil returning it back the other way down the sideline for a 100-yard touchdown to give Arizona a 31–10 lead that sent Arizona Stadium (and Tucson) into a frenzy and shocking almost everybody in the state of Arizona.
 The play led to Arizona grabbing momentum and ASU would not recover from it for the rest of the game and the Wildcats went on to win by a score of 34-17 and gave the Sun Devils their first and only loss of the season and ended ASU's chances for a possible national championship.
+It was also Arizona’s fifth straight victory over ASU, which was their longest winning streak in the rivalry since they won 11 in a row from 1932 to 1948.

+In a postgame interview after the game, Smith remarked that the Wildcats were the “big brother” team in the state due to Arizona’s dominance against ASU at the time (a reference to when he called the team “ASU’s little brother” after a loss in 1981).
+He also said that Arizona was the state’s “NFL team” due to their performance (also echoing the remarks that he said after losing to ASU in his first season in 1980.

-Arizona fans often declare Cecil's pick-six as the greatest moment in Wildcat football history and not just in the UA-ASU rivalry.
+Arizona fans often declare Cecil's pick-six as the greatest moment in Wildcat football history and not just in the UA–ASU rivalry.